 Before Anything Else

 Okay, this is very important.
 If you are driving a Chrysler K Car, you aren’t going to be winning any races.
 The same goes for your website.
 If your website is hosted on a slow server, you’re only going to be able to make it load so fast.
-If you’re going to speed up WordPress, you need make sure your web hosting is fast.
+If you’re going to speed up WordPress, you need to make sure your web hosting is fast.

 Test your website below to find out how fast your server response time is.

-  Now, when running a static website (one that doesn’t connect to a database and do dynamic rendering of the page) with regular .html pages, it’s fairly easy for websites to get into the ‘optimum’ range.
+Now, when running a static website (one that doesn’t connect to a database and do a dynamic rendering of the page) with regular .html pages, it’s fairly easy for websites to get into the ‘optimum’ range.
 With WordPress, a ‘good’ score is actually about 1-2 seconds.
 Anything more than that, and you’ll have a tough time with the second step I’m going to go over.

-  So, if your WordPress website is taking over five seconds to respond, you either have issues with your web hosting, or your WordPress web site is overloaded with plugins.
+So, if your WordPress website is taking over five seconds to respond, you either have issues with your web hosting, or your WordPress website is overloaded with plugins.

 The best thing you can do is to get yourself fast hosting.
 We recommend i3dTHEMES web hosting, as their shared hosting servers all use fast CPUs, with solid state drives.

 Super Charge Your WordPress Site’s Speed